Netsparker identified possible phishing by navigating browser tabs but was unable to confirm the vulnerability.

 target="_blank" can modify window.opener.location and replace the parent webpage with something else, even on a different origin.

-While this doesn't allow script execution, it does allow phishing attacks that silently replace the parent tab.
-If the links lack of rel="noopener noreferrer" attribute, third party site can change the URL of source tab using window.opener.location.assign and trick the user as if he is still in a trusted page and lead him to enter his secret information or credentials to this malicious copy.
+While this vulnerability doesn't allow script execution, it does allow phishing attacks that silently replace the parent tab.
+If the links lack

+rel="noopener noreferrer" attribute, a third party site can change the URL of the source tab using window.opener.location.assign and trick the users into thinking that they’re still in a trusted page and lead them to enter their sensitive data on the malicious website.